 Office: MFC 4-119

-Slevin started his career at a small afternoon newspaper in Hollywood, Fla., then moved to The Miami Herald, where his stint included seven years as European bureau chief, chronicling the collapse of communism in central Europe and the Soviet Union.
+After starting his career at a small afternoon newspaper in Hollywood, Fla., Slevin then moved to The Miami Herald, where his stint included seven years as European bureau chief, chronicling the collapse of communism in central Europe and the Soviet Union.
 Later, he reported from Cuba, Haiti and Mexico, then moved to Washington as chief diplomatic correspondent.
 He joined the Post in 1998, spending two years covering Washington, D.C., before crossing to the National staff in time for the Bush-Gore recount in Florida and the Clinton presidential pardon scandal.
 As a diplomatic correspondent after the 9/11 attacks, he wrote extensively about U.S. foreign policy and the Iraq war, concentrating on the Bush administration’s controversial post-war planning and the aftermath of the 2003 invasion.

 Starting in 2004, Slevin spent six years as the Post's Chicago bureau chief, delivering deadline work and deeply reported stories, with a special focus on politics and the home front of the Iraq and Afghan wars.
 He produced long-form pieces about soldiers, their preparations for war and their return home, as well as the impact of war on their families, communities and public opinion.
 He continues to write for the Post.